Effective Date: April 14, 2003

 We may disclose your health information to a health oversight agency, such as the Minnesota Department of Health for activities required by law.
 Examples of oversight activities include audits, investigations, inspections and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.
 Under certain circumstances, health care providers are required under Minnesota law to release health records in connection with an investigation or other health oversight activity.
 In certain cases, only non-patient identifying information may be released.

 We may disclose your health information in response to a court, administrative order, subpoena, discovery request, or other lawful process if we have made, or we receive satisfactory assurance that someone else has made, reasonable efforts to notify you of the request and /or to secure a qualified protective order relating to the health information.

-When certain conditions are met, we may release your health information if asked to do so by a law enforcement official:
+When certain conditions are met, we may release your health information to a law enforcement official:

 - To report certain types of wounds, or physical injuries, as required by law;

-- To report the victim of a crime if, under certain limited circumstances, we are unable to obtain the person's agreement;
+- In response to a request by a law enforcement official to report the victim of a crime if, under certain limited circumstances, we are unable to obtain the person's agreement;

 - To report a death we believe may be the result of criminal conduct;